stevekinney/stevekinney.net/src/courses/figma/getting-started.md

 ## Right Side Panel: Design and Prototype

-This panel features two tabs:
+This panel features two modes:

 - **Design Tab:** Contains properties for the appearance of selected objects.
 - **Prototype Tab:** Offers tools for creating interactive prototypes by defining user flows and interactions.

+> [!NOTE] Inspect Mode
+> Previously, Figma had a third mode, called **Inspect**, in this pane.
+This functionality has been moved into [Dev Mode](dev-mode.md) and is now only available for paid accounts.

 ### Design